Putting Golf To The Fore To Fight Back Against Meningitis

 Every year we host a golf tournament in memory of our golf-loving original owner, Mr Brian Mayo, to do our bit to fight meningitis.

 The Brian Mayo Charity Golf Day will take place on the Welsh Golf Course of the Year on Thursday 6th September 2018 at Bryn Meadows.
-The course was built by Brian and his business partners at the time, and was designed by Professional Golfer Craig Defoy in 1973.
+The golf course was built by Brian and his business partners at the time, and was designed by Professional Golfer Craig Defoy in 1973.

 Fifteen teams of four have already confirmed their entries for the event with many more anticipated.
 Entry costs £160 per team of four, to include breakfast rolls and refreshments as well as a BBQ after the round, with all profits going directly to Meningitis Now who will use the money for lifesaving and life-changing disease prevention, awareness and support work.
 To date the event has raised £22,000 for the charity’s ongoing work.

 The event was first hosted in 1989 after Mr Mayo lost both of his legs to meningitis.
-This was believed to be from contracting rare fungal meningitis after from his unusual ritual of licking a golf ball believe to be covered in weed killer in 1980.
+This was believed to be from contracting rare fungal meningitis after from his unusual ritual of licking a golf ball believed to be covered in weed killer in 1980.

 His wife Mrs Fay Mayo said, “He was in a coma for 11 days before he woke up.
 The only thing they could attribute it to was the weed killer on the greens.”